guillaumeblaquiere/serverless-sql/README.md

 # Overview

 That proof of concept use Cloud Run to deploy a SQL database on demand.
-That solution prevent to use Cloud SQL for development database or for non critical and low usage production database.
+That solution prevent to use Cloud SQL for development database or for non-critical and low usage production database.

 TODO -> link to Medium Article